 The NIDDK Fellows Advisory Board (FAB) is comprised of pre- and post-doctoral fellows that work together to support the NIDDK fellow community.
 FAB members are responsible for organizing the Annual NIDDK Scientific Conference, Individual Development Plan Workshop, and Career Development Workshop Series, in addition to other initiatives promoting wellness and personal and professional development of NIDDK fellows.

 FAB members have the opportunity to influence the activities of the group while developing transferable skills such as leadership, organization, time-management, communication, and teamwork.

 FAB is always happy to accept new members as well as new ideas for initiatives that can enrich the activities of the group.

 For Current Fellows Only: visit the FAB website on the NIDDK intranet to join upcoming events

 The NIH Fellows Committee (FelCom) is the voice of postdoctoral and clinical fellows at NIH.
 The Committee is comprised of a basic and clinical fellow from each NIH Institute.
 Members have the opportunity to develop leadership skills and contribute to the NIH fellows community by attending monthly meetings, participating in NIH-wide decisions that affect fellows, and sharing updates with fellows at NIDDK.

-FelCom members also serve on the NIDDK Fellows’ Advisory Board and in other NIH-wide and national organizations, such as the National Postdoctoral Association (NPA).
+FelCom members also serve on the NIDDK Fellows Advisory Board (FAB) and in other NIH-wide and national organizations, such as the National Postdoctoral Association (NPA).